Introducing Your Child To Oral Care

 Why Is Children’s Dental Care So Important?

-that gingivitis (the first stage of periodontal disease) is nearly a universal problem among children and adolescents.
-Chronic gingivitis is common in children and can cause gum tissue to swell, turn red and bleed easily.
-Gingivitis is preventable and treatable with a regular routine of brushing, flossing and professional dental care.
-If left untreated, it can eventually advance to more serious forms of periodontal disease.
+Many people think gum disease is just an adult issue, but studies show that gingivitis—the first stage of periodontal disease—is widespread among kids and teens.
+Chronic gingivitis is common and can cause gums to swell, turn red, and bleed easily.
+The good news?
+It’s preventable and treatable with regular brushing, flossing, and professional dental care.
+If left unchecked, though, it can lead to more serious forms of gum disease down the road.

 Injuries

-For patients of all ages, our ultimate goal is your health, your comfort and your satisfaction.
-In pediatric dentistry, special consideration is paid to the challenges that our youngest patients face when they sit in the chair.
-We’ll keep a close eye on children-specific oral health markers and milestones and we’ll talk to your child in a kid-friendly way that makes them feel safe and engaged.
+For all our patients, health, comfort, and satisfaction are our top priorities.
+In pediatric dentistry, we pay special attention to the unique challenges our youngest patients face in the chair.
+We focus on key oral health markers and milestones specific to children, and we make sure to speak with your child in a friendly, engaging way that helps them feel safe and at ease.

 Show and Tell

-Some kids are adventurous explorers with a million questions.
-Others feel bashful and careful or even anxious about new experiences.
-We want all kids to feel safe and engaged and to feel positive about visiting the dentist.
-The best way to meet their emotional needs is to have a conversation in kid-friendly terms.
-We’d like to start each appointment by hearing their thoughts and concerns and we’d like to explain what we plan to do during the appointment and answer any questions they have.
+Some kids are curious explorers with endless questions, while others might feel a bit shy or even anxious about new experiences.
+We want every child to feel safe, comfortable, and positive about their dental visit.
+The best way to do that is through a kid-friendly conversation.
+We like to start each appointment by listening to their thoughts and concerns, then explain what we’ll be doing during their visit, making sure to answer any questions they may have.

 Gentle Examination

-With special attention paid to children-specific oral health markers, we will gently examine your child’s gums, tongue, teeth and overall health.
-During our exam, we’ll keep an eye on the progress of their primary teeth and adult teeth.
-Our exam will reveal areas of concern or tricky spots that may need some extra attention at home or at future appointments.
+Focusing on oral health markers specific to children, we’ll gently check your child’s gums, tongue, teeth, and overall health.
+We keep an eye on the development of both their primary and adult teeth, looking out for any areas that might need a little extra care at home or during future visits.

-After an exam, we’ll have some advice for both the young patient and their parent or guardian.
-Sometimes we have extra tips and tricks to help with brushing those hard-to-reach spots at home.
-We’ll let you know if there are any problem areas that we plan to keep an eye on and what to look out for between appointments.
-Together, we make a great team!
+After the exam, we’ll share helpful advice for both your child and you.
+Sometimes, we have tips to make brushing those tricky spots at home a bit easier.
+We’ll also let you know if there are any areas we’ll be monitoring and what to keep an eye on between visits.
+Together, we’ll make a great team for your child’s oral health!

 Contact us today